swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 7. Pushed the data files to DVC
 8. Pushed the metadata files to Git

-You did fix some of the previous issues:
+You fixed some of the previous issues:

 - ✅ Data no longer needs manual download and is placed in the right directory.